Christmas in Iceland: The Yule Lads

 Meet the Yule Lads and friends

-GRÝLA An awful ogress that eats naughty children.
+GRÝLA The mother of the Yule Lads, and an awful ogress who eats naughty children.
 Why she hasn’t eaten her own unruly sons a long time ago is a riddle.

 LEPPALÚÐI (Lappeylooder) Grýla’s good-for-nothing husband neither eats anyone nor gets into any kind of mischief.
 Obviously the black sheep of the family.

 JÓLAKÖTTURINN (The Yule Cat) Not a fluffy kitty you want to pet.
 It eats anyone that doesn’t get something new to wear for Christmas.

 STEKKJASTAUR (Sheep-Cote Clod) The first of the Yule Lads to come down from the mountains has a favorite pastime: Teasing sheep.
 Luckily for him, Iceland has lots.

 GILJAGAUR (Gully Gawk) Likes to hide in gullies and give people a fright when they pass by.
 BOO!

 STÚFUR (Stubby) The tiniest brother has a big appetite.
 His favorite is stealing the crust off pans.

 ÞVÖRUSLEIKIR (Spoon-Licker) There’s not a lot of food on spoons, so if you prefer to stick to spoon licking, you’ll end up just as thin as this brother.

 POTTASKEFILL (Pot-Licker) Hates food waste and likes to scrape pots and eat what sticks to the sides and bottom.